Joy and her husband are avid hunters, home-butchering enthusiasts, sausage lovers, and cooks. Their German Shepherd dog

 This is the second article of four that demonstrates how to prepare deer for dog food.
-The first necessary step is to remove the skin and head of a deer.
+The first necessary step is to remove the skin and head of the deer.

 Previous comments on this article indicated that many people found the pictures showing the removal of the deer's head to be disturbing.
 None of these pictures are intended to gross anybody out, but they are realistic and graphic.

 Preparing the Skinned Deer for Gutting